-The start of the new school year represents an opportunity for our education system to recommit to support the success of all students whether schools reopen in-person, remotely, or a blend of the two.
+This school year represents an opportunity for our education system to recommit to support the success of all students whether students are learning in-person, remotely, or a blend of the two.

-The educational decisions New York State makes will result in one of two outcomes this fall: perpetuating the inequities that are entrenched in our education system, or making real progress to address them.
+The educational decisions New York State makes will result in one of two outcomes: perpetuating the inequities that are entrenched in our education system, or making real progress to address them.

 On this page, you will find resources for parents, community stakeholders, and advocates to transparently view school district reopening plans and read our analysis of the plans’ commitment to educational equity – including providing high-quality instruction to all students, improving remote learning, advancing anti-racist policies and practices, and keeping families engaged throughout the process.